-According to the Engineer, after receiving proceeds from the Bonds, the District remains obligated to reimburse the Developer approximately \$2,548,310 for the facilities serving the existing development within the District.
+According to the Engineer (defined herein), after being reimbursed with the proceeds from the Bonds, the District remains obligated to reimburse the Developer approximately \$810,771 for the facilities serving the existing development within the District.
 The District expects to submit bond applications to the TCEQ for the sale of additional bonds to satisfy its obligation to pay the Developer for such facilities.
 If additional bonds are issued in the future and property values have not increased proportionately, such issuance may increase gross debt-to-property-valuation ratios and thereby adversely affect the investment quality or security of the Bonds.
-See "THE BONDS -Issuance of Additional Debt" and "FINACIAL STATEMENT -Unlimited Tax Bonds Authorized But Unissued - Table 5."
+The District's Engineer estimates that the \$5,620,000 remaining principal amount of voted water, wastewater, and drainage bonds which are authorized to be issued pursuant to the bond election held on November 7, 2006, is sufficient to reimburse the Developer for the existing utility facilities and provide utility service to the remaining undeveloped but developable acres within the District.
+See "THE BONDS - Issuance of Additional Debt" and "FINACIAL STATEMENT -Unlimited Tax Bonds Authorized But Unissued - Table 5."